Context Engineering Advanced 7 min read

 Four MCP servers at 10,000 tokens each = 40,000 tokens consumed before you type a single character.

 If tools consume more than 15% of your context, you have an architecture problem.
+For many use cases, Claude Skills offer a lighter-weight alternative—loading ~100 tokens of metadata upfront and only fetching full instructions when triggered.

 Pattern 1: Progressive Disclosure